fastruby/blog/_posts/2020-01-17-strong-parameters-migration-guide.markdown

 ### Migration

-The migration consists in moving the Mass Assignment restrictions from the models to the controllers.
+The migration consists of moving the Mass Assignment restrictions from the models to the controllers.
 That means removing the `attr_accessible` and `attr_protected` calls from your models and adding a new method to your models' controllers to handle the parameters.

 In a simple example, this is how a model and controller look using `Protected Attributes`: